Azure/Industrial-IoT/docs/deploy/howto-deploy-all-in-one.md

 - A PLC server simulation
 - All required Azure infrastructure
 - The Industrial IoT Platform
-- The Industrial IoT Engineering tool.
+- The Industrial IoT Engineering tool

 ## Running the script